-- (a) the native title determinations for the Barkandji Traditional Owners #8 (Parts A and B, National Native Title Tribunal references NCD2015/001 and NCD2017/001), and - (b) any other determination of native title, and - (c) any indigenous land use agreement.
+- (a) any determination of native title, and - (b) any indigenous land use agreement.

-- A map of the native title determination area can be viewed by searching the National Native Title Tribunal website at www.nntt.gov.au. - This Plan may be amended if there is an additional or change to a native title determination in accordance with the Native Title Act 1993 of the Commonwealth by which water is required. - 3 This Plan may be amended if consultation with native title holders identifies more specific requirements for water to satisfy native title rights. - 4 Native title rights may be exercised in accordance with the Native Title Act 1993 of the Commonwealth, including section 211 of that Act.
+- No determinations of native title in relation to the groundwater sources have been made in accordance with the Native Title Act 1993 of the Commonwealth at the commencement of this Plan. - This Plan may be amended if there is a native title determination in accordance with the Native Title Act 1993 of the Commonwealth by which water is required. - Native title rights may be exercised in accordance with the Native Title Act 1993 of the Commonwealth, including section 211 of that Act.